 For Cooper Wilson, pursuing a pathway to the construction industry has always been his goal.

-It comes as the Department for Education repositions VET within secondary education to help students visualise and take steps towards their future careers.
+It comes as the Department for Education repositions VET within secondary education to help students get a head start on their career.

 Looking at either carpentry or plumbing as a specialty area of study, Cooper has started a Certificate II in Construction Pathways through the school’s VET program.